SQE1SQE1 Prep

 2. 12 months for each offence, to run concurrently.

-3. 6 months for the assault and 6 months for the criminal damage, to run concurrently.
+3. 6 months for the assault and 3 months for the criminal damage, to run consecutively, giving a total of 9 months.

 4. 12 months for the most serious offence only.